 These programs are presented in partnership with Urban Solace.

 No registration is necessary for the yoga and T’ai Chi classes.
 Participants are encouraged to bring their own yoga mats.

 In 2015, Blue Cross Blue Shield of Michigan and Detroit RiverFront Conservancy will unveil a free outdoor public workout space along the riverfront consisting of stationary, permanently installed equipment, similar to other such spaces gaining popularity throughout the world.

 The Riverfront Fit Park will offer a diverse program of exercise and wellness instruction, with the potential for including circuit workouts and boot camps.
 Details for the park, including the location and the specific type of equipment that will be featured, are currently being finalized.

 Building upon the success of last summer’s sold-out Moonlight Yoga, Blue Cross Blue Shield of Michigan (BCBSM) and the Detroit RiverFront Conservancy have increased class size and added another session to meet demand for the popular free program, which will be held at 9 p.m.
-July 15 and August 12 at Rivard Plaza.
+July 15 at Gabriel Richard Park and August 12 at Rivard Plaza.

 Moonlight Yoga provides a unique twist on yoga classes by providing participants with glowing jewelry and incorporating lighted glow sticks into traditional yoga poses.
 Last August, Rivard Plaza was aglow with color on a starlit night as more than 75 individuals participated in the very first Moonlight Yoga session.